joelhooks/joelhooks-com/source/_posts/2013-10-30-how-to-build-a-subscription-service-on-rails-a-noobs-guide.markdown

 fairly straight forward, but if you are looking to build out a website, allow users to register, and charge them on a recurring basis it can be anything but.

-As it happens, I'm very interested in these problem.
+As it happens, I'm very interested in these problems.
 For the last couple of years I've been [taking classes](http://www.joelhooks.com/blog/2013/06/07/what-i-learned-from-brennan-dunns-consultancy-masterclass-w-slash-sketchnotes/) and [going to conferences](http://www.joelhooks.com/blog/2013/06/06/my-sketchnotes-and-thoughts-from-baconbizconf-2013/) that boil down to selling things on the internet.
 Recurring revenue is alluring.
 My gurus are **all about** finding pain and providing immense value to people in exchange for money.
+This is what I want to do too.

 Wonder Twin powers; activate!